Single-Element Beamforming using Multi-Mode Antenna Patterns: Introduction

-In this work, focus is on the capability of performing beamforming with a single multi-mode antenna element.
-Different patterns corresponding to the ports of a multi-mode antenna are combined in order to achieve an optimization of the overall radiation characteristics.
-Beginning with the fundamentals of multi-mode antennas and the concept of pattern combination, an optimization in terms of achievable \emph{gain} is introduced.
-To reduce interference power, the \emph{element factor} is used as a design parameter.
+This work focuses on the ability of using orthogonal multi-mode antenna patterns to allow beamforming using a single radiator element.
+Different patterns corresponding to the ports of a multi-mode antenna are combined in order to achieve an optimization of the overall radiation characteristics by making use of linear precoding independently of the antenna design process.
+An optimization in terms of achievable \emph{gain} is introduced.
+To reduce the impact of potential interferers, the \emph{element factor} is used as a design parameter.
 To merge \emph{gain} and \emph{element factor}, a new design parameter, \emph{gain by element factor}, is introduced.
-Different codebook realizations are constructed for the different criteria and hardware structures, and their performance is compared. \emph{Digital mode combining} provides maximum flexibility and hence is proposed as a benchmark.
-In hardware-limited scenarios, \emph{hybrid} and purely \emph{analog mode combining} offer a trade-off between complexity and efficiency. \emph{Mode selection} is the simplest alternative, at the expense of gain performance.
-Finally, the number of ports used for a certain direction is optimized.
+The number of scheduled ports is investigated per optimization criterion.
+Since digital beamforming increases cost and power consumption, different codebooks for different precoding setups including hybrid and analog precoding are studied and their performance is compared. \emph{Digital mode combining}, as a digital beamforming strategy, provides maximum flexibility and hence is proposed as a benchmark.
+In hardware-limited scenarios, \emph{hybrid} and purely \emph{analog mode combining} offer a trade-off between complexity and efficiency. \emph{Mode selection}, as a beamforming strategy which only selects one mode, is the simplest alternative, at the expense of gain performance.

+This investigation is discussed for the radiation at center frequency.
+However, when assuming a multi-carrier transmission system like OFDM and a digital beamforming architecture, similar results can be expected for the full bandwidth, since orthogonality of radiation is provided by the multi-mode antenna designed in \cite{MaMa16}.